huangsd/huangsd.github.io/_pages/about.md

 - [11/2024] I have been invited to be a SPC member for the 34th International Joint Conference on Artificial Intelligence (IJCAI'25).
 - [11/2024] "Variational Graph Generator for Multi-View Graph Clustering" was accepted by IEEE TNNLS.
 Congrats to all the collaborators!
 - [09/2024] I have been promoted as a Senior Member of the China Computer Federation (CCF)!
-- [09/2024] I was honored as World's Top2% Scientists in 2024 ranked by Stanford University!
+- [09/2024] I was honored as World's Top2% Scientists in 2024 ranked by Stanford University & Elsevier!
 - [08/2024] I have been invited to be a PC member for the 13th International Conference on Learning Representations (ICLR'25).
 - [07/2024] One paper was accepted by ACM MM'24.
 Congrats to all the collaborators!
 - [06/2024] "Euclidean Distance Is Not Your Swiss Army Knife" was accepted by IEEE TKDE.
 Congrats to Yuze Tan and all the collaborators!